 REAPER's native MIDI routing capabilities are as powerful and as flexible as its audio routing capabilities.
 The exact method is different, but the concepts are similar.
-This is guite a complex topic.
-Make sure you are familiar with REAPER's general routing essentials described in this chapter before you attempt it.
-REAPER uses MIDI buses to overcome the limitations imposed by the standard of 16 MIDI channels.
-REAPER's 16 MIDI buses extend this capability.
-Each bus can handle up to 16 channels of MIDI data, making available to you 2048 virtual MIDI channels in total!
+This is quite a complex topic.
+Make sure you are familiar with REAPER's general routing to 16 channels of MIDI data, making available to you 2048 virtual MIDI channels in total!
 If no MIDI Bus is specified, then for plugins the default, Bus 1, is used.
 Using MIDI buses any track can receive MIDI data from and send MIDI data to as many or as few of these channels as you wish.
 For example, using MIDI buses you can: